RichardIvan/restaurant-review/README.md

 # Restaurant Review App
-Udacity project #no. 3 - Restaurant review project focusing on accessibility
+Udacity project #no. 3 - Restaurant review project focusing on accessibility.
+All reviews data and images are were constructed by combining Foursquare and Google places api calls.

 ## Features & Technologies